skmin-lab/unixmd/docs/source/objects/qm/prog_terachem.rst

   When **l_state_interactions** is set to *True*, state-interaction terms are included so that the SI-SA-REKS states are generated.
   Otherwise, the SA-REKS states are obtained.
-It is valid when ``molecule.nst`` is larger than one.
+It is valid when ``molecule.nst`` is larger than *1*.
 In general, it generates more reliable adiabatic states.

 \